wovo/hwcpp/docs/hwcpp-primer.md

 ~~~

 The uart is configured for HWCPP_UART_BAUDRATE, or (when that
-macro is not defined) BMPTK_BAUDRATE.
+macro is not defined) BMPTK_BAUDRATE
+(or, when that isn't defined either, 9600 baud).
 When you use bmptk, this will be set to a sensible value and
 after downloading a terminal window will be started with that
 baudrate.